rajkewat9/certificate-generator/README.md

 3. **Bono 5 Certificate**: For special achievements and program completions
 4. **Merit Certificate**: Recognition for outstanding performance

+## Design Templates

+1. **Classic Design**: Traditional and professional layout with formal styling
+2. **Modern Design**: Contemporary and sleek layout with clean lines
+3. **Elegant Design**: Sophisticated and refined layout with premium feel
+4. **Corporate Design**: Professional business-oriented layout for corporate certificates
+5. **Academic Design**: Scholarly and educational layout for academic achievements
+6. **Minimalist Design**: Clean and simple modern layout with minimal elements

 ## How to Use

 1. Navigate to the website
 2. Select the type of certificate you want to generate
+3. Choose a design template for your certificate
-3. Fill in the required information in the form
+4. Fill in the required information in the form
+5. Upload institute logo and recipient photo (optional)
-4. Click "Generate Certificate" to preview your certificate
+6. Click "Generate Certificate" to preview your certificate
-5. Review the certificate for accuracy
+7. Review the certificate for accuracy
-6. Click "Download Certificate" to save a copy
+8. Choose to download as PDF, image, or print directly

 ## Technical Details